mtnunes-20/test/README.md

 ## :file_folder: Documentation

 - **Scientific Papers:** Our research is documented in various scientific papers.
-Check out our [collection of papers](link-to-papers) for more details on our work.
+Check out our [collection of papers](https://github.com/medialab-fboat/documentation/tree/main/written-articles) for more details on our work.

-- **Physical Structure:** To understand the physical structure of our system, refer to the [structure documentation](link-to-structure-documentation) for detailed information.
+- **Physical Structure:** To understand the physical structure of our system, refer to the [structure documentation](https://github.com/medialab-fboat/documentation/tree/main/drawing) for detailed information.

-- **Mentions and Recognition:** See the [mentions and recognition](link-to-mentions-and-recognition) we have received from other institutions and researchers in the field of autonomous navigation.
+- **Academic Work:** For in-depth information on our research, please refer to our [collection of academic papers](https://github.com/medialab-fboat/documentation/tree/main/academic-work) for detailed insights into our work.

+- **Water Testing:** For details on our water testing procedures and results, consult our [water testing documentation](https://github.com/medialab-fboat/documentation/tree/main/water-tests) for comprehensive information.

+- **Desing of Electronic Boards:** To gain insights into the electronic components of our system, please refer to the [electronic board documentation](https://github.com/medialab-fboat/documentation/tree/main/boards/v1-vnh5019-and-sm480-pwm-3000W-h-bridge) for detailed information.